 In the 1940s, Ingrid Bergman was one of the most revered actresses in Hollywood.
-With deep longing, America believed in the saint-like luminescence that the Swedish star brought to such iconic roles as vulnerable Ilsa in Casablanca and the wife losing her mind to her sadistic husband in Alfred Hitchcock’s Gaslight, for which she won an Oscar.
+With deep longing, America believed in the saint-like luminescence that the Swedish star brought to such iconic roles as vulnerable Ilsa in Casablanca and the wife losing her mind to her sadistic husband in George Cukor’s Gaslight, for which she won an Oscar.

 So when the married Bergman had an affair with a womanizing Italian director and bore him a child out of wedlock, America was scandalized.
 The affair was so vilified that a U.S. senator took to the Senate floor in 1950 to denounce the star as a “powerful influence for evil.”

 Behind Bergman’s pristine façade, she was ambitious, driven, and willful.
 She smoked, drank, and had affairs—as did many of her male co-stars, but women were held to different standards.

 Though she was a popular success, Bergman longed to make more serious work, and wrote to Italian neorealist director Roberto Rossellini.
 For his part, he hoped to capitalize on her tremendous box-office draw.
 Neither quite anticipated how negatively the public would react to their unconventional union.

 In 1949, Bergman and Rossellini set off for an island off the Sicilian coast of Italy to film Stromboli.
 They had already flown into each other’s arms.